mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md

 - Do not include spaces or special characters in the parameter names.

-If parameters do not need to be defined for an LU, add the LU LU_PARAMS table with the ENTITY_ID and SOURCE_ENVIRONMENT fields.
+If parameters do not need to be defined for an LU, add the LU_PARAMS table with the ENTITY_ID and SOURCE_ENVIRONMENT fields to the LU schema.